danielpataki/Pile-Gallery/README.md

 ### pile_gallery/post_query_args

 This **filter** allows you to modify the arguments passed to the `WP_Query` object while retrieving the posts for Pile Galleries which are based on posts.
 Beware, removing the `tax_query` will remove the retrieval by category.
+This hook receives two parameters.
+The first is <code>$args</code> which is the original array, the second is <code>$id</code>, the ID of the pile gallery post.

 ### pile_gallery/gallery_query_args

 This **filter** allows you to modify the arguments passed to the `WP_Query` object while retrieving the posts for Pile Galleries which are based on media items.
 Beware, removing the `tax_query` will remove the retrieval by category.
+This hook receives two parameters.
+The first is <code>$args</code> which is the original array, the second is <code>$id</code>, the ID of the pile gallery post.